When Are The Best Times For Me To Post?

 - have information for all possible date/time combinations, so you won't miss out on a Timeslot that could really work;

-- be able to tell if high/low engagement on a Post is a product of the date/time, or of the actual content.
+- be able to tell if high/low engagement on a Post is a result of the date/time, or because of the actual content.

 For more details on how to best collect relevant data, check out our How to Find Your Best Times to Post on Social Media blog post.